What Is Activated Charcoal? Understand The Benefits & Side Effects

 Charcoal has been consumed for centuries as a versatile remedy.
 In the early 19th century, medical journals began publishing research revealing activated charcoal as an antidote for poisons.
 It works through a process called “adsorption” (adsorption, not absorption), which means “to bind to” rather than “to absorb.”

 Over the years, activated charcoal has become a popular supplement.
 After all, with processed foods more readily available than ever, many people need help cleansing their systems of impurities and everyday toxins.

 Activated charcoal can be an effective solution to counteract bloating and other unwanted side effects from overindulging.
 It systematically supports the elimination of everyday toxins, which can provide you with much-needed relief in the event you didn’t make the best food choices.

 Benefits of activated charcoal

-Toxins from low-quality, processed food, and environmental pollution sap your energy and contribute to brain fog and digestive issues.
-Chronic exposure to toxins causes cellular damage, allergic reactions, compromised immunity, and rapid aging.
-Regular use of activated charcoal can remove unwanted toxins from your body, leaving you feeling renewed and more vibrant, often in minutes.
+Everyday toxins from low-quality, processed food and environmental pollution negatively impact your energy and contribute to brain fog and digestive issues.
+Regular use of charcoal can remove unwanted everyday toxins from your body so you can feel better, fast.

-After digesting foods like beans, the decomposition process from bacteria in your body creates byproducts like gas or diarrhea.
-Activated charcoal enters the digestive tract and counteracts this process by binding to byproducts and easing these digestive issues.
+After digesting foods like beans, bacteria in your body break down the cellulose, generating some byproducts like gas or liquid stools.
+Charcoal enters the digestive tract and counteracts this process by binding to those byproducts and easing digestive issues.

 When to use activated charcoal